-Brian is sixth-generation Texan.
+Brian is a sixth-generation Texan.
 His dad was a decorated airman and Lt.
 Colonel in the United States Air Force who flew 200 combat missions in Vietnam.
-Brian lived all over the world growing up, including Louisiana, New York, Kansas, and the Guam Islands in the Pacific Ocean.
+Brian lived all over the world growing up, including Louisiana, New York, Kansas, and Guam in the Pacific Ocean.

 “Living all over the world was tough as a kid, changing schools every few years, meeting new people.
 But I’ve since learned that it was probably the best thing that could have happened to me as a young kid, because it taught me to appreciate people from all walks of life.
 I have friends who live literally all over the world.”

 Brian has published 9 books and hundreds of articles on legal topics, self-improvement, and success strategies, which he freely shares with anyone who can benefit from them.

 According to Brian, “writing books and articles requires that you understand your subject area in depth.
 I publish books and articles for two reasons.
 First, it helps me stay on top of my professional duties to my clients and keeps my skills sharp.
 Second, even if someone doesn’t hire me, I want them to have trustworthy information so they can make good decisions for themselves.”

 Brian graduated from the University of Texas School of Law with honors.
 During law school, Brian served as the Chief Notes Editor of the Texas Law Review, the starting free safety on the Legal Eagles football team, and was a research assistant for the late Charles Alan Wright, the nation’s foremost legal scholar on federal court practice and procedure.

 During law school, Brian wrote a law review article that has been cited by many legal experts and authorities, including in a brief by the United States government to the U.S. Supreme Court.